Russo-Swedish War (1741–1743): 1741

-Due to Swedish inaction, the Russians seized the initiative and struck first with an army of 16,000 men under Field Marshal Peter Lacy advancing from Vyborg (Viborg, Viipuri) towards Villmanstrand (Lappeenranta).
-Using nearly fourfold superiority in numbers, the Russians inflicted in the Battle of Villmanstrand a major defeat on the Swedish garrison led by General Carl Henrik Wrangel.
+Due to Swedish inaction, the Russians seized the initiative and struck first with an army of 16,000 men under Field Marshal Peter Lacy, advancing from Vyborg (Viborg, Viipuri) towards Villmanstrand (Lappeenranta).
+With a nearly fourfold superiority in numbers, the Russians inflicted a major defeat on General Carl Henrik Wrangel's Swedish garrison in the Battle of Villmanstrand.
 Blame for the defeat at Villmanstrand was placed on General von Buddenbrock who had not believed that the Russians were seriously attacking and did not move to aid Wrangel.

 Lewenhaupt, who arrived ten days after the defeat, tried to organize a joint operation by both land and naval forces towards Vyborg but Admiral Aron Sjöstierna, who took von Rajalin's position, made it clear that the fleet would not be able to do it.
 The Russian fleet had also fallen into disrepair and was unable to take part in the fighting in 1741.
 Sjöstierna sailed home on 22 September and the commander of the remaining Swedish vessels ignored Lewenhaupt's attempts to persuade him to sail to Beryozovye Islands (Björkö, Koivisto) and instead sailed back to Sweden on 27 October.
 Operations on the land front also came to a halt when an armistice was agreed to with Russia in early December.